-Stephan and Andreas introduced us to Joachim Jayer, the vineyard manager who has been with the domaine from the start, joining in 2007.
-Stephan described Jayer as “an absolute genius”, comparing him to legendary viticulturist and winemaker Hans-Günter Schwartz.
+Stephan and Andreas introduced us to Joachim Jaillet, the vineyard manager who has been with the domaine from the start, joining in 2007.
+Stephan described Jaillet as “an absolute genius”, comparing him to legendary viticulturist and winemaker Hans-Günter Schwartz.
 “I think divine forces brought me together with this guy.
-It is the work of Jayer in the vineyard (practicing biodynamic, organic viticulture) that makes the winemaking (natural ferments, élevage on gross lees until bottling) possible,” said Attman.
+It is the work of Jaillet in the vineyard (practicing biodynamic, organic viticulture) that makes the winemaking (natural ferments, élevage on gross lees until bottling) possible,” said Attman.

 THE GG SITES: FORST + DEDIESHEIM

 The differences between the villages of Forst and Dediesheim, where the GG sites are located, are on full display.
 Deideshiem shows the ripe sunny character of the village, with pit-fruits and a lighter, more saline minerality.
 Forst, on the other hand, shows the classic smoky, stony, and darker toned minerality with a higher level density and power.
 The 2018 vintage shows detail and delineation of each of the separate sites, throwing into sharp relief the differences in exposition and soil between each of the single vineyards.